graphprotocol/research/specs/graph-protocol-v1/data-modeling/README.md

 Even though the serialization format is the same, having the sizes captured in the type system provides better self-documentation and enables tooling that generates convenient deserializers in statically typed languages.

 ## Value Objects
 All types not decorated with the `@entity` decorator are value objects.
-Value object types may be used as the type of entity attributes but will not have fields generated at the top level `Query` and `Subscription` type and cannot be queried by `ID` because they don't have one.
+Value object types may be used as the type of entity attributes but will not have fields generated at the top-level `Query` and `Subscription` type and cannot be queried by `ID` because they don't have one.

 ## Entity Relationships
 An entity may have a relationship to one or more other entities in your schema.
 These relationships may be traversed in your queries and subscriptions.